-This begins with a confession.
-This is one of the recipes I was given permission to provide the recipe to at the end of the review and I was very excited about that.
-Then I read the ingredients and thought to myself, “It’s just wrong to have lump crab meat and pasteurized prepared cheese product in the same recipe.”
+I have a confession.
+When I read the ingredients for this dip, I thought to myself, “It’s just wrong to have lump crab meat and pasteurized prepared cheese product in the same recipe.”
 I even went so far as to say that to my husband, who agreed.

-However, since Hoffman Media was kind enough to allow me to post the recipe to this dish on my blog, there was no way I was going to pass that up and I decided to make the dip as a mid-day appetizer before our big Easter dinner that we’re celebrating early with my in-laws today.
+However, since Hoffman Media had given me permission to post the recipe to this dish on my blog, there was no way I was going to pass that up and I decided to make the dip as a mid-day appetizer before a dinner with my in-laws.

 I had crab legs in the freezer, so instead of buying something that needed to be drained, I went ahead and cooked them, then broke them open and got all the good stuff out myself.
 Yes, it was very hard not to melt a stick of butter and sample a few legs, but I refrained and saved them all for the dish so I’d be sure to have a pound.

 The rest is so easy to do and goes quickly.
 Spiciness doesn’t agree with my mother-in-law anymore so I was a little concerned about the fact that there are 2 tablespoons of jalapeno pepper, a teaspoon of chili powder and 1/4 teaspoon of red pepper in the dip, however, the heat didn’t show up at all for some reason.
 I mean zero; zilch.
 If you like heat, add more jalapeno.

 Once finished, my dip was a lot more soupy than the picture in the magazine.
 I don’t know if they held the spoon against the side of the pan when removing the dip to the bowl so some of the cheesy cream would drain off, but it is a little soupy.
 It’s not a bad thing, especially if you let it cool a tad so it firms up.